RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Hardware and software developed specifically for the CA shall be developed in a controlled environment, and the development process shall be defined and documented.
 This requirement does not apply to commercial off-the-shelf hardware or software.

-- The CA hardware and software shall be dedicated to performing one task: the CA.
+- The CA hardware and software, including the VME hypervisor, shall be dedicated to operating and supporting the CA (i.e., the systems and services dedicated to the issuance and management of certificates).
 There shall be no other applications, hardware devices, network connections, or component software installed that are not parts of the CA operation.
 Where the CA operation supports multiple CAs, the hardware platform may support multiple CAs.
+In a VME, a single hypervisor may support multiple CAs and their supporting systems, provided all systems have comparable security controls and are dedicated to the support of the CA.

+- In a VME, all VM systems must operate in the same security zone as the CA.

 - Proper care shall be taken to prevent malicious software from being loaded onto the CA equipment.
 All applications required to perform the operation of the CA shall be obtained from documented sources.